Tax Management India. Com

 X X X X Extracts X X X X

-..... s to main civil works.
+..... which Lot No.4 relates to main civil works.
 For carrying out the work of Lot No.4, the appellant, after complying with the formalities and after satisfying itself of the pre- qualification of the bidders, invited revised tenders (hereinafter referred to as, the tenders).
 The bids were to be submitted on or before April 27, 1998.
 Three bidders are now in fray.
 The first is a consortium of four companies (respondent Nos.1 to 4), the second is M/s.
 Taisei Corporation (respondent No.10) and the third is M/s.
 Skanska International (respondent No.11).
 They submitted their bids along with the summary sheets thereof.
 On September 8, 1999 the bids were opened in the presence of the representatives of the bidders and they were read out; the bid of respondent Nos.1 to 4 was Rs.647.90 crores, of respondent No.11 was Rs.691.22 crores and of respondent No.10 was 726.50 crores.
 While the details of the bid were under scrutiny, by letter dated October 25, 1999, respondent Nos.1 to 4 informed the appellant that there was a repetitive systematic computer typographical transmission failure and requested that it be corrected.
-On December 17, 1999 they sent another letter stating that they had reason to believe that the ap .....
+On December 17, 1999 they sent another letter stating that they had reason .....

 X X X X Extracts X X X X